California Wrongful Termination

-An employment contract in California may be executed by a written or oral agreement.
-An employment contract may also be implied by certain actions or statements by your employer -- for example, a statement in an employee handbook that says employees will be fired only for cause.
-If your employer acts or deliberately violates any statement, you may be able to sue for wages, benefits, and any other benefits or compensations you should have received.
+An employment contract in California may be executed in writing or in some cases an oral agreement.
+An employment contract may also be implied, which means that even if there's no formal agreement certain actions or statements by your employer are sufficient to establish a contractual responsibility.
+If your employer acts or deliberately violates any statement, you may be able to file a lawsuit for wages, benefits, and any other awards or compensations you should have received.

-In California an employer cannot fire an employee based on certain protected characteristics such as race, color, ethnicity, religious beliefs, gender (including pregnancy or maternity leave), age, disability, genetic information, sexual orientation, gender identity, citizenship status, marital status, AIDS/HIV status, medical condition, FMLA, political beliefs or activities, military status , or status as a victim of domestic violence, stalking, or assault.
+In California, an employer cannot fire an employee based on certain protected characteristics such as race, color, ethnicity, religious beliefs, gender (including pregnancy or maternity leave), age, disability, medical information, sexual orientation, gender identity, citizenship status, marital status, AIDS/HIV status, medical condition, FMLA, political beliefs or activities, military status, or status as a victim of domestic violence, stalking, or assault.

 California employers cannot terminate an employee for defending his or her employment rights.
 Common situations we have encountered in the past are:

 You may not be fired for filing a complaint of discrimination or harassment.

 For requesting or taking family and medical leave.

 Taking time off to serve on a jury duty.

 For filing a complaint about illegal wage and hour practices (such as unpaid overtime or illegal tip-sharing arrangements).